 - 1. Open the latch and disconnect the keyboard-backlight cable from the keyboard-controller board. - 2.
-Open the latch and disconnect the keyboard-controller board cable from the keyboard-controller board. - 3.
-Remove the screw (M2x2) that secures the keyboard-controller board to the palm-rest and keyboard assembly. - 4.
+Open the latch and disconnect the keyboard cable from the keyboard-controller board. - 3.
+Open the latch and disconnect the keyboard-controller board cable from the system board. - 4.
+Remove the screw (M2x2) that secures the keyboard-controller board to the palm-rest and keyboard assembly. - 5.
 Lift the keyboard-controller board off the palm-rest and keyboard assembly.